 The applicant has provided a conceptual lot layout for a twentythree (23) lot subdivision (see Figure 2 and Attachment 2).
-While the proposed subdivision layout and future single family residential development are subject additional subdivision and development permit processes, the preliminary design includes the consideration for a potential road closure to adjust the alignment of Asquith Road.
+While the proposed subdivision layout and future single family residential development are subiect to additional subdivision and development permits, the preliminary design includes the consideration for a potential road closure and re-alignment of Asquith Road.